GingerDeity/DedupeResearch/README.md

 Zero-Windows:   X B
 ```

+Where `X` is a generic placeholder character for any numeric character.
+Here's what each entry tells you:
+* `Files` is how many files were scanned
+* `Dedupe Graph` is the deduplication ratio after each file is scanned (with the final entry being the final deduplication ratio after all files)
+* `Unique Windows` is how many unique matches there were (for instance, a file with matches that only came from matching data `A`, `B`, and `C` will have 3 unique windows)
+* `Total Data` can also be interpreted as 'non-zero' data, essentially how much data was actually scanned and accounted for in all the files.
+This is the denominator for deduplication ratios
+* `Dupe Data` is how much duplicate (matching) data was found.
+This is the numerator for deduplication ratios
+* `Dedupe Ratio` is the deduplication ratio, calculated as `(Dupe Data)/(Total Data)`
+* `Zero-Windows` is how many windows containing only zeroes were found (again, these are not included in either `Total Data` or `Dupe Data`)

 Each match has 2 parts, an "Established match" and a "Discovered match."
 In other code, these are referred to as the "source" and "copy" of a single match respectively.
 The "Discovered match" tells you where a complete match has been identified and the "Established match" tells you the original data that has been matched.
 For instance, if this code first finds a window of data in file A that is then found again in file B, that is a match whose establishment/source is from file A and whose discovery/copy is in file B.

 ### General Experiment Process